oracle-livelabs/database-maa/zdm-physical-offline/prepare-target-db/prepare-target-db.md

    Follow the below steps for the target database that you have provisioned using steps not mentioned in this livelab.

-   Execute **show parameter spfile** after connecting to database using SQLPLUS.
+   Execute **show parameter spfile** while you are in the sqlplus prompt.

    If you get a similar output as below,  it means spfile is in use.